PenTest-duck/SBT-Hilltop-CTF/Password Cracking/Jumbled - Writeup/README.md

   - The *^3* instructs Hashcat to prepend a '3' at the beginning of the word.
   - The *$c* instructs Hashcat to append a 'c' at the end of the word.
   - The *sAB* replaces A with B (e.g. sa4 => replace a with 4).

+Once the rules file has been created, Hashcat can be used to crack the hash.
+*Note that you may need to supply the --force option if Hashcat doesn't start.*

-hashcat -m 100 -a 0 -r rules -o out hash jumbled_wordlist.txt && cat out
+`hashcat -m 100 -a 0 -r rules -o out hash jumbled_wordlist.txt && cat out`

+The *-m 100* specifies that the hash is SHA1, the *-a 0* specifies a dictionary attack, *-r rules* makes Hashcat use the rules in the 'rules' file and the *-o out* saves the result to an 'out' file, which is printed at the end.

+Hashcat should take up to about a minute (time depends on the device it is running on) to crack the hash and return the password.

 Flag: HilltopCTF{dCh47rum56@}